torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 installation of your kernel image to this executable, which then performs some or all of these tasks:

-* On almost all Linux distributions installkernel will store your kernel's image in /boot/, usually as '/boot/vmlinuz-<kernelrelease_id>'; often it will put a 'System.map-<kernelrelease_id>' alongside it.
+* On almost all GNU/Linux distributions installkernel will store your kernel's image in /boot/, usually as '/boot/vmlinuz-<kernelrelease_id>'; often it will put a 'System.map-<kernelrelease_id>' alongside it.